brhamidi/fizzbuzz/README.md

 - default mode
 - development mode

-`make up` to start the stack with all necessary services to run the order ingestion service.
+`make up` to start the stack with all necessary services to run service.

 `make dev` should be equivalent to the default mode with a hot reload system in addition, useful for development purposes.